 On the other end of the alley, two church bell towers gilded by the sun greeted us with spires piercing the blue sky.
 The towers belong to the Church of St. Stephan and the Church of St. Michael.
 The Church of St. Michael is the noticeably older of the two having first been documented in 1234.
 It possesses a remarkable cemetery unlike any other in South Tyrol.
 The tombs and wrought-iron crosses lie in such a way the dead always face the rising sun.

 The parish church of St. Stephan was built from 1517 to 1521.
 Inside are striking works of art including the Madonna del Rosario (Our Lady of the Rosary), a cherished baroque piece from 1700 that is carved from wood and holds 15 round oil paintings of the Madonna.
 Another valued oil painting in the church, also from the 1700s, depicts the stoning of St. Stephan.
 It was painted by Franz Sebald Unterberger, a famous artist from nearby Brixen.

 However, the most unique work of art in St. Stephan is a stained glass window dating to the early 1500s.
 Next to the Madonna, it portrays the patron saints of miners, Daniel and Barbara.
-Beneath the saints are miners busy at work on the Villanderer Berg.
+Beneath the saints, the window springs into life with a vibrant depiction of miners busily delving into the very bowels of the Villanderer Berg.